giraffe-fsharp/Giraffe/DOCUMENTATION.md

 #### requiresRoleOf

-The `requiresRoleOf (roles : string list) (authFailedHandler : HttpHandler)` http handler function checks if an authenticated user is part of a list of given `roles`.
+The `requiresRoleOf (roles : string list) (authFailedHandler : HttpHandler)` http handler checks if an authenticated user is part of a list of given `roles`.
 If a user fails to be in at least one of the `roles` then the `authFailedHandler` will be executed:

 ```fsharp
 let notLoggedIn =